ZNKR

 2001 ZNKR Comitee (2 kata added):

-Traditional kendo kata, performed with a wooden sword (bokken), gave insufficient opportunity for this, even though either judo or kendo were obligatory parts of the curriculum at Japanese schools at the time.
-Comprises of four sitting and eight standing kata, featuring the most representative and effective sword techniques from various traditions: horizontal, vertical, diagonal and successive cuts, as well as thrusts and stabs.
+It is composed of four sitting and eight standing kata, featuring the most representative and effective sword techniques from various traditional shcools and including horizontal, vertical, diagonal and successive cuts, as well as thrusts and stabs.

-The serie is preceded and concluded by a short saluting ritual (reiho), which figure largely in iaido.
-Depending on the situation, it is an expression of respect to the past (the gods or early headmasters), the present (the teacher and the sword) and the future (the students) of the discipline.
-Z.K.R. iaido definitively marks the transition of Iai-jutsu to Iai-do.
-In this present form, Iaido is practiced world-wide.
+The set is preceded and concluded by a saluting ritual (reiho).
+It is an expression of respect to the past (the gods or early headmasters), the present (the teacher and the sword) and the future (the students) of the discipline.
+Z.K.R.
+In its present form, Iaido is practiced world-wide.

-In the All Belgium Kendo Federation (A.B.K.F.), candidates must pass the exam for the 1st kyu-grade, prior to being admitted to the exam for 1st dan.
-Examinations always consist of a theoretical and a practical section.
-The Z.N.K.R. system also opens the road to matches, where two candidates of about the same level of experience – sometimes with one grade disparity – simultaneously show a number of free or prescribed kata to a jury.
-Of course, they will be judged by the technical perfection of their performance, measured by the depth of their training background, but also by the atmosphere ( fighting spirit ) they are able to evoke with their kata.
+In the All Belgium Kendo Federation (A.B.K.F.), candidates must pass the exam for the 1st kyu grade, prior to being admitted to the exam for 1st dan.
+Examinations consist of a theoretical and a practical section.
+The Z.N.K.R. system also opens the road to matches, where two candidates with the same level of experience simultaneously show a number of free or prescribed kata to a jury.
+Of course, they will be judged by the technical perfection of their performance, measured by the depth of practice, but also by the sphere ( fighting spirit ) they are able to evoke with their kata.

-It must be understood that the ZNR Seitei Iai is not static.
-Each year highly ranked sensei review the forms and occasionally apply small changes, this enables the ZNR Seitei Iai to be a living art and to ensure that the standard is maintained and that its original purpose is not lost.
+It must be understood that the ZNR Iai is not static.
+Each year the highest ranked sensei review the forms and occasionally apply small changes, this enables the ZNR Iai to be a living art and to ensure that the standard is maintained and that its original purpose is not lost.